The Warner Family

 Working Dates: 1818 to 1931.

 Isaac Warner, blacksmith, made hammers in Middletown starting in 1818.
 He was born in New Haven and moved to Middletown in the late 1700s.
 His first home there, still standing, is located at 33 Ferry Street.(This house was later owened by my Grand Father and Grand Mother, Antonio and Sebastiana Amenta).
-Map M. There he operated four forges and is credited with originating the claw hammer.
+The shop was located at the foot of Washington St. Map M. There he operated four forges and is credited with originating the claw hammer.
 Decker states Warner might have been the first claw hammer manufacturer in this country.
 I was able to find another two references with this information.
 The oldest is J. H. Beers, 1903.
 His marks are below.
+Augustus Coles, Born 16 July 1810 in Middlefield and Died 1 December 1876 in Essex, apprenticed at the Warner shop.

 Fig. 1 Fig. 2

 Claw hammer Marked "I. WARNER".

 Isaac's sons Marvin R. and Issac H. Warner, in association with William P. Allison made hammers in the Nooks area of the Middletown Upper Houses, after 1851, this area became the town of Cromwell.
 Map R & U. The partnership started in 1846 and ended in 1849.
 The Warners then moved to west Cromwell.
 (Walling).
 The mark was Fig. 3.
 The company moved to a new factory in the 1900's.

 (Photos courtesy of MWTCA member Bill Warner, Nappanee, IN)